-If you have general feedback about the new way of working, please complete online survey on this page.
+If you have general feedback about the new way of working, please complete online survey on the right hand side of this page.

-How are you involving people in the development of your plans?
+How have you involved people in the development of your plans?

-We have been engaging with a wide range of stakeholders (staff, patients, carers and partner organisations) and held formal consultations with directly affected staff and directly affected medical staff as each group.
+We have already engaged with a wide range of stakeholders (staff, patients, carers and partner organisations) and held formal consultations with directly affected staff and directly affected medical staff as each group.